JackScanlon/pyForecasting/README.md

 To do list:
  - [X] Load 1 minute granularity security data from Y!
 Finance
  - [X] Implement Black-Scholes and Monte Carlo simulations for forecasting prices
- - [X] Parellise Monte Carlo simulations using multiprocessing
+ - [X] parallelise Monte Carlo simulations using multiprocessing
  - [X] Output as CSV
  - [ ] Visualise output